Landfill gas utilization: LFG collection systems

-Landfill gas collection is typically accomplished through the installation of wells installed vertically and/or horizontally in the waste mass.
+Landfill gas collection is typically accomplished through the installation of wells – vertically and/or horizontally – in the waste mass.
 Design heuristics for vertical wells call for about one well per acre of landfill surface, whereas horizontal wells are normally spaced about 50 to 200 feet apart on center.

 Efficient gas collection can be accomplished at both open and closed landfills, but closed landfills have systems that are more efficient, owing to greater deployment of collection infrastructure since active filling is not occurring.
 On average, closed landfills have gas collection systems that capture about 84% of produced gas, compared to about 67% for open landfills.
 Landfill gas can also be extracted through horizontal trenches instead of vertical wells.
 Both systems are effective at collecting.

 Landfill gas is extracted and piped to a main collection header, where it is sent to be treated or flared.
 The main collection header can be connected to the leachate collection system to collect condensate forming in the pipes.
 A blower is needed to pull the gas from the collection wells to the collection header and further downstream.
 A 40 acre landfill gas collection system with a flare designed for a 600 ft3/min extraction rate is estimated to cost $991,000 (approximately $24,000 per acre) with annual operation and maintenance costs of $166,000 per year at $2,250 per well, $4,500 per flare and $44,500 per year to operate the blower (2008).
 LMOP provides a software model to predict collection system costs.

 Flaring

-If gas extraction rates do not warrant direct use or electricity generation and, in order to avoid uncontrolled release to the atmosphere, the gas can be flared off.
-One hundred m3/h is a practical threshold for flaring in the US.
-In the U.K, gas engines are used with a capacity of less than 100m3/h.
+If gas extraction rates do not warrant direct use or electricity generation, the gas can be flared off in order to avoid uncontrolled release to the atmosphere.
+One hundred m3/h is a practical threshold for flaring in the U.S. In the U.K, gas engines are used with a capacity of less than 100m3/h.
 Flares are useful in all landfill gas systems as they can help control excess gas extraction spikes and maintenance down periods.
-In the U.K and EU enclosed flares, from which the flame is not visible are mandatory at modern landfill sites.
+In the U.K. and EU enclosed flares, from which the flame is not visible are mandatory at modern landfill sites.
 Flares can be either open or enclosed, but the latter are typically more expensive as they provide high combustion temperatures and specific residence times as well as limit noise and light pollution.
 Some US states require the use of enclosed flares over open flares.
 Higher combustion temperatures and residence times destroy unwanted constituents such as un-burnt hydrocarbons.
-General accepted values are an exhaust gas temperature of 1000°C with a retention time of 0.3 seconds which is said to result in greater than 98% destruction efficiency.
-The combustion temperature is an important controlling factor as if greater than 1100ºC, there is a danger of the exponential formation of thermal NOx.
+General accepted values are an exhaust gas temperature of 1000 °C with a retention time of 0.3 seconds which is said to result in greater than 98% destruction efficiency.
+The combustion temperature is an important controlling factor as if greater than 1100 °C, there is a danger of the exponential formation of thermal NOx.